jivanpal/zero-to-monero/README.md

 This is a comprehensive conceptual (and technical) explanation of Monero.
 I will be updating periodically, and publishing full editions when they are complete.

-The first edition is currently being published, and should be available by the end of June.
+The first edition was published on getmonero.org in the Library section: https://getmonero.org/library/

 Complete content:
 -Monero transactions (first edition)